jsperafico/pythonfullstackprogram/README.md

-# pythonfullstackprogram
-Udemy Course: Python and Django Full-Stack Web Developer Bootcamp
+# Python and Django Full-Stack Web Developer Bootcamp

-In this repository I'll upload my progress on this course.
+In this repository I'll upload my progress on the Udemy Course describled in the title.

-If you wan't to check out the course's content, please check out: https://www.udemy.com/python-and-django-full-stack-web-developer-bootcamp/
+If you want to check out the course's content, please check out: https://www.udemy.com/python-and-django-full-stack-web-developer-bootcamp/